rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `alt` (`boolean`): `true` if alt key is pressed
 - `meta` (`boolean`): `true` if meta key is pressed

+**Event: once** (script widget only)

+When set on this mode, the script is called only once, when it is created.

 ## Touch state

 When some widgets are touched or released, a special event can be catched to trigger custom actions.